cdinescu/gateway-service/README.md

 # gateway-service
-This is the edge server which server as gateway between the front-end and the back-end microservices.
-It is responsible with traffic routing and is the authentication and authorization proxy.
+This is the edge server which represents the gateway between the front-end and the back-end microservices.
+It is responsible with traffic routing and wproxying the authentication and authorization.

 Technology stack:
 - Spring Framework